Non-fillability of overtwisted contact manifolds via polyfolds: Symplectic cobordisms

 \begin{rem} Observe that if $M_-$ is empty, $(W,\Omega)$ will be a weak symplectic filling of the contact manifold $(M_+,\xi_+)$ with contact structure $\xi_+:=\ker\alpha_+$.
 If additionally $(M_+,\xi_+)$ is the convex boundary of the symplectic cobordism $(W,\Omega)$ with $M_-=\emptyset$ then $(W,\Omega)$ is a {\bf strong symplectic filling} of $(M_+,\xi_+)$. \end{rem}

 As in \cite{gz12,sz17} such symplectic cobordisms $(W,\Omega)$ can be used to verify the strong Weinstein conjecture for the contact manifold that appears as the concave boundary component of $(W,\Omega)$.
-A {\bf Reeb link} is a finite collection of parametrised periodic Reeb orbits each of which oriented by the corresponding Reeb vector field, see \cite{ach05}.
-A Reeb link is called {\bf null-homologous} if in addition the link components add up to zero in homology.
-The {\bf strong Weinstein conjecture} asserts the existence of a null-homologous Reeb link for all contact forms on all closed contact manifolds.
+The $3$-dimensional variant is related to the ball theorem, see \cite[Theorem 2.2 and Corollary 3.8]{gz13}:

 \begin{thm} Let $(W,\Omega)$ be a directed symplectic cobordism.
 Assume that the contact manifold $(M_+,\xi_+)$ contains a submanifold $N$ with non-empty boundary such that $N$ supports a bordered Legendrian open book $(B,\vartheta)$ and such that $\omega_+|_{TN}$ is exact.
-Furthermore assume that one of the following conditions is satisfied: \begin{enumerate} \item [(i)] The symplectic cobordism $(W,\Omega)$ is semi-positive. \item [(ii)] Either the second Stiefel--Whitney class $w_2(TN^*)$ of $N^*=N\setminus(B\cup\partial N)$ vanishes; or $N^*$ is orientable and there exists a class in $H^2(\hat{W};\Z_2)$ that restricts to $w_2(TN^*)$. \end{enumerate} Then $M_-$ necessarily is non-empty and for any $\xi_-$-defining contact form there exists a null-homologous Reeb link. \end{thm}
+Furthermore assume that one of the following conditions is satisfied: \begin{enumerate} \item [(i)] The symplectic cobordism $(W,\Omega)$ is semi-positive. \item [(ii)] The second Stiefel--Whitney class $w_2(TN^*)$ of $N^*=N\setminus(B\cup\partial N)$ vanishes; or $N^*$ is orientable and there exists a class in $H^2(W;\Z_2)$ that restricts to $w_2(TN^*)$. \end{enumerate} Then $M_-$ necessarily is non-empty and for any $\xi_-$-defining contact form there exists a null-homologous Reeb link. \end{thm}

 Theorem \ref{thm:maindirectsyplcoborthm} part (i) is contained in \cite{mnw13}.
 We include a variant of the argument in Section \ref{subsec:thesemiposcase} as guideline for the polyfold proof of part (ii).
 Following \cite{mcsa04} we call a $2n$-dimensional symplectic manifold $(W,\Omega)$ {\bf semi-positive} if the first Chern class $c_1$ of $(W,\Omega)$ satisfies the following condition: $c_1(A)\geq0$ for all spherical homology $2$-classes $A$ of $W$ with $c_1(A)\geq3-n$ and $\Omega(A)>0$.
 If $2n\leq6$ the condition is automatic.
+The proof of part (ii) of Theorem \ref{thm:maindirectsyplcoborthm} is postponed to Section \ref{sec:polyfoldperturbations}.